Add a Data Provider to WASDI¶

 Other filters can be added and will have to be supported server side by your own QueryTranslator.

 In general, the name is the key element: since WASDI supports automatic data provider selection, the system will search the highest priority provider adapter that supports that plaform.
-The Download Operation will use the QueryExecutor to obtain the url to use for downloadfrom the filename.
-Since a platform can be supported by many Data Providers, this method assures to get always the right file also from different sources.
+The Download Operation will use the QueryExecutor to obtain the url to use for the download from the filename.
+Since a platform can be supported by many Data Providers, this method assures to get always the right file, even from different sources.

 Create 3 objects:

-QueryExecutor, in the contructor, MUST define in m_sProvider its own unique code.
-Usually, it also must instantiate its own QueryTranslator and ResponseTranslator in the constructor.
+The QueryExecutor MUST define its own unique code in the variable m_sProvider, inside the constructor.
+Usually, it must also instantiate its own QueryTranslator and ResponseTranslator in the constructor.

 public QueryExecutorPLANET() {